 nLab Bargmann-Segal transform

-Classical case of Heisenberg group:
+The classical case of the Heisenberg group:

 Further generalization is to Perelomov coherent states.